NET WORTH: Unknown

-FUNDING AREAS: Environment, Education, Humanitarian Causes, Arts and Culture
+FUNDING AREAS: Environment, Education, Humanitarian Causes, Arts and Culture, Health

-BACKGROUND: Walrath’s rise in the tech industry has been somewhat different than most in his field.
-Growing up in Connecticut, and studying English at the University of Richmond, he started his career as an athletic shoe promoter, and then a personal trainer, before taking a job with DoubleClick selling online advertising.
+BACKGROUND: Michael Walrath grew up in Connecticut, and studied English at the University of Richmond.
+He started his career as an athletic shoe promoter, and then a personal trainer, before taking a job with DoubleClick selling online advertising.
 Despite his lack of tech skills, he became DoubleClick’s Director of Direct Marketing, and eventually left to found Right Media, a digital advertising exchange marketplace.
 Four years later, he hit paydirt, selling Right Media to Yahoo! for $850 million, becoming Yahoo!’s Senior VP of Advertising Strategy.
-Walrath didn’t stay at Yahoo! long, however, leaving just two years later to co-found an early stage investment firm that focuses largely on tech companies.
+Walrath did not stay at Yahoo! long, however, leaving just two years later to co-found an early stage investment firm that focuses largely on tech companies.

 HUMANITARIAN CAUSES: The Walraths support a number of organizations leading the fight against genocide, including Genocide Intervention, United to End Genocide, and Save Darfur.
 They also donated to Smile Train, which sends oral surgeons to developing countries to help children with cleft palates.